Hendawyy/BashProject_DBMS/README.md

 ## Description

 This project aims to develop a Database Management System (DBMS) that enables users to store and retrieve data from a hard disk.
-The project is built using Bash scripting and provides a command-line interface (CLI) for interacting with the DBMS.
+The project is built using Bash scripting and provides a Graphical user interface GUI) for interacting with the DBMS.

 ## Installation